Dutesier/pythaGOras/README.md

 # pythaGOras
-Recreating the Dining Philosophers Problem... in GO
+Recreating the Dining Philosophers Problem... in GO!

 ## Description
-This was done for me to learn a bit more about GO
+This was done for me to learn a bit more about GO.
-It focuses mainly on tgo routines and mutexes.
-I've also been testing some interface based architecture
+It focuses mainly on go routines and mutexes.
+I've also been testing some interface based architecture (yay me).

 ## How it works
 The program should take the following arguments: